 From O'Hare Airport to Midway Airport

 The best way to travel between the two airports is by the CTA rail.
-Trains are fast and run frequently, and the entire journey (including all waiting and walking) takes approximately 2 hours.
-Beware that private shuttles run much less frequently than CTA trains do (about once an hour compared to every 10 minutes), and so on average you are not going to save much time by taking a shuttle despite paying at least 10 times as much as the cost of a train ride.
+Trains are fast and run frequently, and the entire journey (including all waiting and walking) takes approximately 1 hour 55 minutes.
+Beware that private shuttles run much less frequently than CTA trains do (about once an hour compared to every 10 minutes), and so on average you are not going to save much time by taking a shuttle despite paying at least 5 times as much as the train fare.
 Moreover, trains run until late at night, and trains do not risk getting stuck in Chicago traffic.
 Unless you have a lot of heavy luggage, a train ride is a more sensible option in most cases.
 The only map you will need for this journey is the CTA rail map.

 Now you are at the CTA station.
-The fare is $2.25.
-Buy a transit card from the farecard machines (cash only).
-Exact fare is required; however, one transit card can be shared by several people - just put enough money for all the riders.
+The fare is $5.
+Buy a single-ride ticket from the farecard machines (cash, debit or credit cards).
 Pay your fare and pass through the turnstiles to the boarding platform.
 Take any train and travel to the Clark station on the same Blue line.
-The travel time from O'Hare to Clark is 42 minutes; trains run every 7-10 minutes daily.
+The travel time from O'Hare to Clark is 39 minutes; trains run every 5-10 minutes daily.

 Finally, you need to get from the CTA station to the terminal.
 Take the pedestrian overpass to the parking building, pass through the building, and follow the signs to the terminal.
 The entire walk takes about 10 minutes.

 While the Blue line operates at all times, the Orange line does not.
-The last Orange line train leaves Clark at 01:30 on weekdays and Saturdays and at midnight on Sundays and holidays.
-In order to catch the last Orange line train you will have to leave O'Hare no later than 00:45 on weekdays and Saturdays and no later than 23:15 on Sundays and holidays.
+The last Orange line train leaves Clark at 01:30 daily.
+In order to catch the last Orange line train you will have to leave O'Hare no later than 00:45 daily.

 Up to the main directions page